- Course BSc (Hons) Nursing Studies / Registered Nurse (Adult) Apprenticeship Programme

 As your salary is reduced you may be eligible for additional benefits such as working family tax credits, council payment reductions and free or a contribution to childcare costs.
 This entitlement differs for every household so please access the www.gov.uk website for information on whether or not you would be eligible for these benefits.

-Please check your emails regularly and look out for an email from the university to welcome you for an interview.
+Advertisement for applications for the Nursing Apprenticeship will be on NHS jobs periodically throughout the year.
+Once you have applied please check your emails regularly and look out for an email from the university to welcome you for an interview.
 The interview will most likely take place over Microsoft Teams and will include members of the programme team at LTH and Northumbria University.